Frequently Asked Questions

 Toilet Types – One Piece or Two Piece

-All modern toilets either have their tank and bowl molded together as a one piece assembly or have a separate tank and bowl held together by long bolts (two piece assembly).
+All modern toilets either have their tank and bowl molded together as a single assembly (one piece toilet) or have a separate tank and bowl held together by long bolts (two piece toilet).
 The flush valves for one piece toilet types mount inside the tank using a “T-flange” which fits down inside and below the drain hole to pull the valve gasket tight against the lower floor of the tank.
-These toilets are generally easier to work for that reason with but can be smaller and more difficult to fit.
+These toilets are generally easier to work with for that reason but can have smaller tanks and be more difficult to fit.

 The flush valves for two piece toilet types use a large nut that tightens down on the outer tank bottom to fasten the valve.
 Installing a two piece valve requires that the tank be fully removed and then reinstalled.
-This assembly process is more work, but is usually easier to fit with a larger tank and more room to work.
+This assembly process is more work, but the tank is usually larger and easier to fit with more room for the fill and flush valves.

 See our “Help Me Choose” button on our home page for pictures and a guide to determining your toilet type . . .